 - DHCP scope vs subnet size.
 A /26 with 62 usable addresses and a 60-address DHCP pool leaves no room for static gateways or printers.

 - Classful thinking.
-Treating 172.16.0.0 as a fixed /16 ignores that the mask — not the first octet — defines the boundary in CIDR networks.
+Treating 172.16.0.0 as a fixed /16 ignores that the mask defines the boundary in CIDR networks, not the first octet.

-Oversights that cause after-hours calls: pasting a /24 mask into a /25 interface, forgetting /31 has no broadcast, and overlapping subnets because the new /26 shares a network address with an existing /25.
+Oversights that cause after-hours calls: a /24 mask pasted into a /25 interface, forgotten /31 broadcast rules, and overlapping subnets where a new /26 collides with an existing /25's network address.

-Subnet calculations cover IPv4 CIDR addressing only — they do not replace a professional network design, IPAM system, or routing analysis for production deployment.
+Subnet calculations cover IPv4 CIDR addressing only.
+They don't replace a professional network design, IPAM system, or routing analysis for production deployment.